Found in 11 Collections and/or Records:

 Chiefly letters, 1801-1809, received by Samuel Woodson Venable of Prince Edward County, Va.
 Correspondents in the collection incude his brothers, Abraham Bedford Venable, Richard N. Venable and William Lewis Venable.
 Subjects include tobacco prices, buying slaves and growing hemp.

 Artificial collection of papers relating to various counties in the Commonwealth of Virginia.

 Includes current West Virginia Counties of Berkeley, Hardy, Jefferson, Morgan, Nicholas and Pendleton because the material was generated when these counties were part of Virginia.

 This collection contains nine Virginia probate inventories listing the assets of several estates, including enslaved men and women.
 Each inventory lists the names of enslaved persons, their gender, and an approximate age range, usually "between 12 and 50 years of age."
 One of the inventories lists property owned by a woman.

-The diary of William Coe, a minister from the Shenandoah Valley, dates his entries from May 29, 1862 to August 13, 1862.
+The diary of William Coe, a minister from the Shenandoah Valley, with entries dated from May 29, 1862 to August 13, 1862.
 He writes about the Seven Days and Cedar Mountain battles and shifts in area from Confederate to Union control.
-He discusses slavery, specifically his slave who marries a free woman, as well as the death and burial of a slave who was his servant's mother.
+He discusses slavery, specifically a man he enslaves who marries a free woman, as well as the death and burial of an enslaved woman who was his servant's mother.